 With COVID-19, US congestion and geopolitical instability continuing to produce more market disruptions and re-shaping popular routes - shippers will need to be flexible with their allocation and networks.

 Want to learn more?

-Join our upcoming 'State of the Ocean Market' webinar to understand how these global events will impact your tender and procurement strategies.
+Discover our webinars for detailed insights helping you to understand how these global events will impact your tender and procurement strategies.